Brad Berrett Email & Phone Number

 I became Orem’s acting General Manager at the height of the holiday shopping season on December 8, 1998, and was officially named the General Manager on January 18, 1999.
 At goal setting that year, Neal Bobrick, the Vice President of Sales, challenged me to take the store to the next level.
 I met this challenge.
 During my first year as Orem’s GM, I increased gross sales $1.2 million, gross profit 18%, and operating profit 35%.
 I also reduced discontinues inventory 65% and turnover 38%.
 My second year at Orem was successful as well.
 I fine-tuned the store’s operating systems.
 Inventory control systems were designed and successfully implemented.
 Gross sales increased $1 million, gross profit 10.6%, and operating profit increased 26%.
 I assumed the leadership of a store that had been experiencing internal struggles as well as various systems issues.
 I resolved those issues and improved operating systems.
 My goal was to make Orem a desirable place to work; this was achieved.
 I placed an emphasis on developing leaders and “growing-up” the store again.
 I attribute much of my success to Situational Leadership.
 While the GM at the Orem location, the store preformed very well.
 I gained a greater understanding of the business, which contributed to my preparation for advancement.
 Reaching my potential there, I wanted an opportunity that would provide additional challenges.
 The company’s expansion into the Phoenix market provided me with this opportunity.

-Brad Berrett Skills
+Brad Berrett education

 General Education

-Frequently Asked Questions about Brad Berrett
+Frequently asked questions about Brad Berrett

 What company does Brad Berrett work for?

-Brad Berrett works for Intermountain Bobcat
+Brad Berrett works for Intermountain Bobcat.

 What is Brad Berrett's email address?

-What is Brad Berrett's direct phone number?
+What is Brad Berrett's phone number?

 What schools did Brad Berrett attend?